Investment

-Investment is traditionally defined as the "commitment of resources to achieve later benefits".
+Investment is traditionally defined as the "commitment of resources into something expected to gain value over time".
 If an investment involves money, then it can be defined as a "commitment of money to receive more money later".
 From a broader viewpoint, an investment can be defined as "to tailor the pattern of expenditure and receipt of resources to optimise the desirable patterns of these flows".
-When expenditure and receipts are defined in terms of money, then the net monetary receipt in a time period is termed as cash flow, while money received in a series of several time periods is termed as cash flow stream.
-Investment science is the application of scientific tools (usually mathematical) for investments.
+When expenditures and receipts are defined in terms of money, then the net monetary receipt in a time period is termed cash flow, while money received in a series of several time periods is termed cash flow stream.